muszbek/schoolhub/spec.md

 - Anyone can register and set their title voluntairily.
 Default is student.
 (Maybe change later that need special access to change.)
   - PostgreSQL

-- Anyone can create a module and invite others to participate.
+- Users with teacher rights can create a module and invite others to participate.
 - The creator is admin.
 - The admin can extend the privileges of others.
 - The admin can give module description.